mscaudill/tabbed/paper/paper.md

 Tabbed to linearly scale to large files.

 # Comparison
 Tablib [@tablib], comma [@comma], and pandas [@pandas] are popular alternative packages to Tabbed. \autoref{tbl: table1} compares the features of these packages.
-Pandas `read_csv` function most closely matches the available features in Tabbed.
-During the reading of a DSV file, pandas allows specific columns to be read but has no mechanism for conditionally reading rows.
+Pandas `read_csv` function most closely matches the available features in Tabbed but it has two draw backs; it does not detect where the data section begins and it does not support conditional reading of data rows.
+The first issue is perhaps the most serious because it requires the user to tell pandas where to begin reading via the `start` parameter for each irregular DSV file.

 | **Software** | **Structural Detection** | **Type Casting** | **Filtereable** | **Iterative** |
 |:------------:|:------------------------:|:----------------:|:---------------:|:-------------:|